Hapag-Lloyd/Repository-Templates/README.md

 # Repository-Templates

-Template files for repository setup
+This repository stores templates used to setup new repositories.
+The templates are stored in `templates/`.